3D Printing

 3D Printing in Dentistry – A New Landmark in Affordable Healthcare

-The integration of Photopolymer 3D printing in dentistry has revolutionized the field by offering enhanced precision, improved materials, streamlined processes and lower costs.
-Photopolymers play an invaluable role for an affordable, improved and cost-efficient healthcare system.
+The integration of photopolymer 3D printing in dentistry has transformed the field by offering enhanced precision, improved materials, streamlined workflows, and lower costs.

 Applications of 3D printing in dentistry